 According to the Americans with Disabilities Act (ADA), service animals are defined as animals that are individually trained to do the work or perform tasks for people with disabilities.
 In addition to the owner, service animals are required to be screened.
 Supervisors should determine locally what method is best for conducting the search.
 The screener should ask permission to search the service animal and the visitor.
+The animal should be clearly identified as a service animal and must have verification paperwork (typically in the vest pocket attached to the animal).
 It is illegal to ask a visitor, "What is your disability?"

-For further information, see the U.S. Department of Justice's webpage on service animals: ada.gov/service_animals_2010.htm
+For further information, see the U.S. Department of Justice's webpage on service animals: ada.gov/service animals 2010.htm